rmscode/binary-garden/docs/cloud/microsoft-365/entra/entra-mfa.md

 All users who sign into the applications listed above to perform any CRUD operation must complete MFA when the enforcement begins.
 Users aren't required to use MFA if they access other applications, websites, or services hosted on Azure.
 Each application, website, or service owner listed above controls the authentication requirements for users.

-*Break glass or emergency access accounts are also required to sign in with MFA once enforcement begins.*
+[Break glass or emergency access accounts](entra-security.md#emergency-access-accounts) are also required to sign in with MFA once enforcement begins.
+Microsoft recommends that you update these accounts to use passkeys or certificate-based auth.

 Workload identities, such as managed identities and service principals, aren't impacted by this MFA enforcement.
 User identities that are used to sign in as a service account to run automation need to sign in with MFA.
 User identities aren't recommended for automation.
 You should migrate those user identities to [workload identities](https://learn.microsoft.com/en-us/entra/workload-id/workload-identities-overview).